Who May Enter

 Awards & Benefits

 - Three (3) finalists are selected in each category.
 From those, one (1) winner is chosen.
-Finalists and award winners receive certificates, and winners will also each receive a bronze medallion.
+Finalists and award winners receive certificates, and winners will also each receive a glass art award.

 - Both finalists and winners may purchase foil seals for use in marketing efforts and will be featured in the Midwest Book Awards Gala Program, in MiPA press releases, and on the MiPA website.